Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

     There are two main types of schemas: schema-less and semi-structured or fixed schema.
     +   A schema-less database maanges information without the need for a blueprint.
     +   Semi-structured data doesnot follow the format of a tabular data model or relational databases because it does not have fixed schema.

+2. Read/Write
+    Reading and writing to a database is just what it sounds like.
+    +   When you complete actions that read from the database you are accessing the data for a particular purpose.
+    +   When complete actions that write to the databse you are putting new data into the database or changing data that is already existing. knowing if you workload will have more read operations or write operations will help you to design a database that is optimized for speed and efficiency.